-The chrome and neon of Rossi's ice cream parlour Rory Walsh © RGS-IBG Discovering Britain

-A Chinese mixture of frozen milk and rice was documented in around 200 BC.
+The chrome and neon of Rossi's ice cream parlour Rory Walsh © RGS-IBG Discovering Britain A Chinese mixture of frozen milk and rice was documented in around 200 BC.
 It has been suggested ice cream arrived in Italy after explorer Marco Polo brought the recipe back from China in the late thirteenth century.
 Some 300 years earlier, frozen milk desserts were also widespread in the Middle East including in Iraq, Syria and Egypt.
 Weymouth boasts one of the oldest ice cream parlours in Britain.
-Rossi's ice cream was established in 1937 by Italian businessman Fioravanti Figliolini.
-The shop has been family owned ever since and the current third generation have been running it for thirty-five years.
+Rossi's was established in 1937 by Italian businessman Fioravanti Figliolini.
+The shop has been family owned ever since and the current third generation have been running it for over thirty-five years.
 Ice cream is freshly made on the site, including a natural variety with no flavouring.

-Country links - China, Egypt, Iraq, Italy, Norway, Syria, United States of America

-Directions 10 - Continue a short way along the promenade until you are opposite Gloucester Lodge.
-There should be a fortune-teller booth and a flower bed with palm trees.
-Stop beside these and listen to Track 11

-11. Palm to palm Palm trees and palmistry booth, The Esplanade

-Like Redondo Beach Esplanade in California, Weymouth's Esplanade is lined with palm trees.
+Directions 10 Continue a short way along the promenade until you are opposite Gloucester Lodge.
+There should be a fortune-teller booth and a flower bed with palm trees on the seafront.
+Stop beside these.
+11. Palm to palm Palm trees and palmistry booth, The Esplanade You have probably noticed that Weymouth's Esplanade is lined with palm trees.
 These trees became popular in English seaside resorts for their association with Florida, California and the French Riviera.
-The south coast of Devon, with beaches such as Torquay lined with palm trees, is even described as the 'English Riviera'.
+On the south coast of Devon, the palmlined beaches of Torbay (Torquay, Paignton and Brixham) are even described as the 'English Riviera'.
 The palm trees in Weymouth are rather small by comparison to ones found in hotter countries but they still complement the golden sands of the beach.

-Palms go hand in hand at The Esplanade Rory Walsh © RGS-IBG Discovering Britain

-There are over 2,000 species of palm tree and they live in hot climates ranging from rainforests to deserts.
-As a result many Olympic and Paralympic nations are associated with them.
+Palms go hand in hand at The Esplanade Rory Walsh © RGS-IBG Discovering Britain There are over 2,000 species of palm tree and they live in hot climates ranging from rainforests to deserts.
+As a result they are associated with many countries around the world.
 For example the wax palm is the national tree of Colombia.
 Palms also feature on the flags of Haiti, Guam and the Samoan navy.
 We can also find another kind of palm here.
 The colourful booth belongs to 'Zara - A Renowned Palmist'.
 Palm reading, or palmistry, is thought to come from Hindu astrology in India.
 It became popular in ancient Greece and gained popularity in Western Europe in the nineteenth century and is something often found at fairgrounds and the seaside.
 Zara's booth emphasises her credentials as the daughter of "a true Romany gypsy".
 The term 'Romany' describes people from many different ethnic groups who are members or descendants of the Romani.
-The Romani people live throughout the world especially in Spain, Brazil, Romania, Turkey, Bulgaria, Ukraine and Russia.
-The English term Gypsy comes from the Greek word for "Egyptian" in the belief that the Romani originated from Egypt.
+The Romani people live throughout the world especially in Spain, Brazil and across eastern Europe.
+The English term 'Gypsy' comes from the Greek word for 'Egyptian' in the belief that the Romani originated from Egypt.
+Directions 11

-Country links - Brazil, Bulgaria, Columbia, Egypt, France, Guam, Haiti, India, Greece, Romania, Russia, Samoa, Spain, Turkey, Ukraine, United States of America

-Directions 11 - Continue a little further along the promenade.
+Continue a little further along the promenade.
 Look on the opposite side of the road for a light blue-painted building with the name Bluebird Coaches (it is to the left of Gloucester Street).
-Stop opposite this building and listen to Track 12.

-12. Wings and wheels Bluebird Coaches

-As seaside resorts became more popular a whole transport industry grew to help visitors get to them.
+Stop opposite this building.
+12. Wings and wheels Bluebird Coaches As seaside resorts became more popular a whole transport industry grew to help visitors get to them.
 By the early 1920s many resorts were accessible by charabanc.
 Charabancs were open-top buses, often converted trucks.
-The word comes from the French 'char à bancs' (carriage with benches).
+The word comes from the French char à bancs ('carriage with benches').
 With railway travel expensive, charabancs offered many people affordable trips to the coast for the first time.